MODFLOW-USGS/modflow-devtools/README.md

 ## Quickstart

-To import `pytest` fixtures in a project consuming `modflow-devtools`, add the following to a `conftest.py` file in the project root:
+To import `pytest` fixtures in a project consuming `modflow-devtools`, add the following to a `conftest.py` file:

 ```python
 pytest_plugins = [ "modflow_devtools.fixtures" ]